Handling and Presenting Harmful Text in NLP Research: Guidelines for Handling and Presenting Harmful Text

-\paragraph{Brief} It is important that researchers understand the goal and social mission of research which involves toxic content, as well as the likely risks that will be encountered.
-Without having reviewed the dataset by hand, lead researchers should outline the likely harms that will be presented given prior experience.
-Research teams should avoid engaging in projects without any researcher who has some prior experience or without extensively reviewing prior research and critically examining the upcoming task.
-Ultimately, researchers should have a realistic understanding of the likely risks they are facing \textit{before} starting work.
+\paragraph{Brief} It is important that the objectives of the research are well-understood, as well as the likely risks that will be encountered.
+Working in teams (as opposed to solo) helps distribute the amount of harmful text one is likely to be exposed to.
+Research teams should avoid engaging in projects without at least one researcher who has some prior experience or without extensively reviewing prior research and critically examining the upcoming task.
+Researchers need to make a realistic and well-grounded assessment of the risks that they and others are likely to face \textit{before} starting work.

-\paragraph{Check in} There should be a direct channel of communication between all involved parties - senior researchers, research assistants and annotators.
-Feedback from the research team should be explicitly and frequently elicited during research.
-Feedback mechanisms should be available that are both anonymous and individual, giving opportunities for people with different preferences to provide meaningful updates on their experience of the work.
-Ensuring adequate feedback opportunities is the responsibility of the senior researchers on a team.
+\paragraph{Check-in} Check-ins between team members should be regular and frequent, and there should be a direct channel of communication between all researchers (including annotators).
+Senior researchers should provide feedback mechanisms that are both anonymous and individual, giving opportunities for people with different communicative preferences and needs to provide meaningful updates on their experience of the work.
+At a minimum, there should be space for people working with harmful text to talk about their experiences, even if just to share anecdotes or vent~\cite{riskyresearch}.
 Regular feedback can also aid the research process by creating multiple touchpoints between all parts of the research team.
-Note using crowd-sourced workers may limit the effectiveness of communication about the annotation process, a concern which researchers should consider when designing their annotation process and building annotation teams.
+This could affect research design as, for example, sustaining communication may be more complex with third-party crowdsourced workers.